 - One year full time teaching experience in education.

-- Must be familiar with the curriculum components of education, including assessment practices, as well as the relevant transfer agreements between TMCC and UNR.
+- Must be familiar with the curriculum components of education, including assessment practices, as well as the relevant transfer agreements TMCC has with UNR and NSC.

-Three credits of reassigned time per semester or monetary equivalent.
+3 credits of reassigned time per semester or monetary equivalent.
+(Total 6 per year).

 Social Sciences Department Chair.

 Interested faculty will submit a letter of interest describing qualifications and background information as relevant to the responsibilities outlined above and a current CV.
-The letter should be addressed to the Dean of Liberal Arts and must be received in that office by 5 p.m. on June 10, 2014.
+The letter should be addressed to the Dean of Business and Social Sciences and must be received in that office by 5 p.m. on May 19, 2021.
+All applicants must have approval from their Department Chair and Division Dean.

-The Dean of Liberal Arts will notify applicants of the hiring decision on or before June 13, 2014.
+The Dean of Business and Social Sciences will notify applicants of the hiring decision on or before May 21, 2021.